jdhughes-usgs/parallel-modflow6-class/wsl_setup.md

 meson install -C builddir
 meson test --verbose --no-rebuild -C builddir
 ```

+If everything is working properly, then the last command should show that the tests completed ok and without errors.

 To make this new MODFLOW 6 executable available for future simulations, add a symbolic link to the newly compiled version of mf6 (./bin/mf6) from the mf6pro bin folder (~/miniconda3/envs/mf6pro/bin).